tinymce/tinymce-docs/plugins/codesample.md

 ---
 layout: default
-title: Codesample Plugin
+title: Code Ssample Plugin
 title_nav: Code Sample
 description: Insert and embed syntax highlighted code snippets.
 keywords: syntax highlight codesample code contenteditable
 controls: toolbar button
 ---

-> New in 4.3!
+> New in TinyMCE version 4.3!

 The Code Sample plugin (`codesample`) lets a user insert and embed syntax color highlighted code snippets into the editable area.
 It also adds a button to the toolbar which on click will open a dialog box to accept raw code input.